kaichinshih/erran/milestone/milestone4.md

 2. Users are now able to add and delete properties freely
 3. Instead of a fake database, we now rely on an actual db file.

-Addressing user privacy issues, our project utilizes freely-available data from the City of San Diego.
+Addressing user privacy issues, our project utilizes freely-available data from the City of San Diego, Yelp, and Rent.com.
 By interacting with real-world open data, we are not capturing nor collecting user data.
 We will also not implement any deceptive UI techniques as our webpage only aims to provide a platform for obtaining housing data.
 Moreover, our team will be putting up a Privacy Policy page in the near future.
 We did the same for our COGS120 project.